 Please see the Undergraduate Catalog Archives for PDF versions of past catalogs.

 - Required Courses

 This program offered by Leigh Gerdine College of Fine Arts/Department of Music

 The BM in piano is designed for students with a serious commitment to the highest level of performance.
 In addition to solo recitals, piano majors are expected to participate in chamber music ensembles and to serve regularly as vocal, instrumental, or ensemble accompanists.

-Music majors with a piano performance emphasis should expect to perform in University-sponsored ensemble concerts, including choral concerts, musical theatre performances, or Opera Studio as designated by the faculty.
+Music majors with a piano performance emphasis will perform in University-sponsored ensemble concerts, including choral concerts, musical theatre performances, or Opera Studio as designated by the faculty.

 All music majors with an emphasis in piano performance must spend a minimum of one hour per week accompanying vocalists and/or instrumentalists, beginning with the sophomore year or earlier at the discretion of the teacher.

 Students with a piano performance emphasis are expected to perform in a student recital at least twice every semester.
 Students with this emphasis will also spend time as performance assistants for recitals.